 - The ability to manipulate to choose which account to draw down first;

-- Account for taxation of different accounts and ability to set tax rate for each account.
+- Account for taxation of different accounts and ability to set the tax rate for each account.
 When you start drawing down from your RRSP for example, it will be taxable at your marginal rate.
-When you draw from a TFSA, withdrawals are tax free.
-However, when you draw from a non-registered account, it’s tax free when you withdraw, but you may have to sell to generate the cash to withdraw.
+When you draw from a TFSA, withdrawals are tax-free.
+However, when you draw from a non-registered account, it’s tax-free when you withdraw, but you may have to sell to generate the cash to withdraw.